ktos/andro/README.md

 ## License

-Everything in here is licensed under CC-BY-SA 4.0.
+Everything in here is licensed under CC-BY 4.0.
 If you would like to use Andro in any of your own creations, feel free to do that, but please attribute myself and possibly this repository.
 Game, book, movie?
 Absolutely no problem, it would be amazing to see Andro anywhere, but remember that many of it make